-Although the most commonly talked about weave styles are percale and sateen, we have included two other choices here as well.
+Although the most commonly talked about weave styles are percale and sateen, we have included two other choices here.
 When it comes to a weaving style, there is no right or wrong.
 It is a matter entirely dependent on personal preference.
 Where percale is cool, sateen may not allow for as much airflow; on the other hand, sateen is lustrous, whereas percale may come with a matte finish.
 Keep in mind your nighttime requirements and choose accordingly.

 - Plain – As the name suggests, a plain weave features a plain design.
-It is made with the traditional one yarn over, one yard under method.
+It is made with the traditional one-yarn over, one-yard under method.
 The result is a fabric with a grid-like weave appearance and is sturdy and durable.

 - Percale – The main method of a percale wave is similar to the plain weave.
 However, there are some differences involved.
 Percale comes with a crisp, cool, and fresh finish.
 This weave is the most commonly used in bedsheets, as it is both comfortable and durable.
 Percale weave features a matte finish and is ideal for those who overheat.

 - Sateen – Sateen features a soft and comparatively loose weave that may not be as durable as percale or any other tight weave fabric, but it is quite luxurious.
-The satin weave leaves behind a lustrous and shiny finish, with a heavy feel.
+The satin weave leaves behind a lustrous and shiny finish with a heavy feel.

 - Combed Cotton – Combed cotton comes with a unique weave that has been combed to remove any and all short fibers, leaving behind only the long ones in the weave.
 This results in a fabric that is soft and strong at the same time.

 Best Bedsheet: Thread Count